-Depending on the NIHR GHR Programme/Call specification, proposed research teams/partnerships may be required to have a single Lead Applicant or two Joint Lead Applicants (one from an LMIC and one from a UK research institution) and depending on the research plans, a proportionate and manageable number of Co-Applicants and Collaborators (including service level providers).
+Depending on the NIHR GHR Programme and call specification, proposed research teams and partnerships may be required to have a single Lead Applicant or two Joint Lead Applicants (one from an LMIC and one from a UK research institution) and depending on the research plans, a proportionate and manageable number of Co-Applicants and Collaborators (including service level providers).

-- Co-applicants are those individuals with responsibility for the day-to-day management and delivery of the project who form your project team/consortium.
+- Co-applicants are those individuals with responsibility for the day-to-day management and delivery of the project who form your project team or consortium.
 Co-Applicants are expected to share responsibility for its successful delivery.

 Research Co-applicants and Collaborators will normally be employed by a HEI, or research institution/ organisation.